corwin-of-amber/wasi-kernel/README.md

 # wasi-kernel
-Simple process management for WASM modules running in workers, based on WASI
+Simple process management, streams, and shared file system for WASM modules running in workers, based on WASI and Wasmer-JS.

 ## Development